unixvoid/cryodns/readme.md

 ```
 [cryo]								# this section is the start of the servers main config.
 	loglevel		= "debug"		# loglevel, this can be [debug, cluster, info, error]
-	dnsport			= 53			# port for DNS to run on
+	dnsport			= 53			# port for DNS listener to bind to
-	apiport			= 8080			# port for API to run on
+	apiport			= 8080			# port for API listener to bind to
 	ttl				= 0				# default TTL for every DNS record
 	bootstrap		= true			# bootstrap with a default security token or leave registration up to user.
 If selected, sec key will be generated on first boot, otherwise the /register api endpoint will be needed for initial registration
 	sectokensize	= 25			# length of security token in characters